 - 2 days is enough to see most of Sossusvlei, but you could add an extra day if you want to have a more relaxed stay.

 Solitaire & the Tropic of Capricorn

-Between the dunes of Sossusvlei and the the town of Swakopmund there are two places that a lot of people like to stop at.
+Between the dunes of Sossusvlei and the town of Swakopmund, there are two places that a lot of people like to stop at.
 The first is the Tropic of Capricorn sign for a quick photo.

 Heading on a bit further is the small outpost of Solitaire, which isn’t much more than a guesthouse/camping ground, gas station and shop, but they have a great bakery called Moose McGregor’s Desert Bakery, which is said to have the best apple pie in all of Namibia…